YosysHQ-Docs/AppNote-109/docs/source/index.rst

 Introduction to SVA
 -----------------------------------------
 *What is an assertion*\  [1]_\ *?* - From the P1800, an assertion
 *specifies a behavior of the system*.
+This term is confusing because is similar to the definition of *property*.
+In fact, both *assert* and *property* refer to the same thing.
+The inconsistency is mainly because the term *assertion* is adopted in ABV, and *property* in FPV.
+BV is more widely adopted, so the term assertion is used in a more "traditionalist" way.

-This term is confusing with the definition of *property* and with the different types of verification directives that it can have.
-Another way to define an assertion is as a design statement expressed as Boolean function or property that the design must fulfill.
+Another way to define an assertion is as an unambiguous design behavior expressed as Boolean function that the design must fulfill.
 Such property is usually described using a language that can express behaviors of the design over time.

 *Then, what is SVA?* - SVA is part of the P1800 and standardizes assertion language semantics for SystemVerilog.
 That standard describes